 What perception data did you use?
-We used parent surveys, the school Climate survey, and parent comment cards

-[examples: student perceptions about school as our perception data.

-climate issues (health survey, violence,

-prejudice, bullying, etc.); student/parent

-perceptions about the effectiveness of

-programs or interventions; student

-understanding of relationship of school to

-career or has an academic plan]
+Grade level teams provided feedback regarding the CNA & data was used to [examples: student perceptions about school help determine our school ratings.
+Parent comments from student climate issues (health survey, violence, conferences, academic workshops, and PTO meetings was considered.
+We also prejudice, bullying, etc.); student/parent used parent/student surveys & feedback as our perception data.
+Finally, the perceptions about the effectiveness of school leadership team reviewed the ratings and made final determinations. programs or interventions; student understanding of relationship of school to career or has an academic plan]